yuja/jj/docs/contributing.md

 `jj git push`
 will automatically force-push the bookmark.

-When your first PR has been approved, we typically give you contributor access, so you can address any remaining minor comments and then merge the PR yourself when you're ready.
+When your first PR has been approved, we typically invite you to the `jj-vcs/contributors` team to give you contributor access, so you can address any remaining minor comments and then merge the PR yourself when you're ready.
 If you realize that some comments require non-trivial changes, please ask your reviewer to take another look.